JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 ### The Construction

-Baynard House was built in order to house some then-revolutionary telephone exchange technology.
-It’s a lot emptier these days, but still contains some of its original kit, which is still (just about) operational.

-It was built by a government-owned Post Office, between 1972 and 1979.
+Baynard House was built for the government-owned Post Office, between 1972 and 1979.
 Designed by William Holford & Associates and constructed by partners including Ove Arup and John Laing, it began operations in 1980.
 Just around then, the incoming Thatcher government separated the Post Office and British Telecom - which has since been privatised and has rebranded as BT.
 (I’ll refer to it by that name throughout this post for brevity’s sake - though some of the people I quote will use “PO”, meaning “Post Office”.
 We all mean the same organisation.)

+When it was opened, Baynard House housed some then-revolutionary telephone exchange technology.
+From 1982 to 1997, it hosted th BT museum.
+Its considerable floorspace was never used to its full capacity.
+And it’s a lot emptier these days, though its original exchange kit is still (just about) operational.

-On one side of Baynard House is Queen Victoria Street in the City of London.
-On the other is the river Thames.
-On the other side of the river is the main viewing gallery of the Tate Modern, which means thousands of visitors a day get to gawp at this sorry, low-slung, clapped-out concrete mass, their views partially ruined.
+Baynard House's spectacularly prominent location sharpens its ugliness.
+It's built on the point where the old river Fleet (now buried) met the walls of the City of London and the Thames.
+There used to be a medieval palace there, Baynard's Castle, which was destroyed in the great fire of 1666.
+It's now on Queen Victoria Street, next to the river.
+On the other side of the river is the main viewing gallery of Tate Modern, which means thousands of visitors a day have their photos ruined by this sorry, low-slung, clapped-out concrete bunker.

-Its spectacularly prominent site is also historically significant.
-It was called Baynard House because it’s on the same spot as Baynard’s Castle, a medieval palace that was destroyed in the great fire of 1666.

-It was built at a different time.
-I hope such an eyesore in such a prominent place wouldn’t be approved today.

 ![Queen Victoria Street, pre-Baynard House](/media/baynards-bunker-1.png) _Image source: [Skyscrapercity](https://www.skyscrapercity.com/threads/puddle-dock-city-of-london-pre-planning.2399067/page-5#replies)_